Koredotcom/docs/docs/xo/automation/use-cases/digital-skills/digital-forms.md

 Once you configure the basic details for your form, the Platform takes you to the form builder, where you can add the components you require.

 You can drag and drop the components available on the left pane to the canvas and configure their properties to build the form.
-For details of the available components & their properties.
+For details of the available components & their properties [see here](../configure-digital-forms/#form-editor){:target="_blank"}.

 <img src="../../images/drag-component.gif" alt="Drag and drop component" title="Drag and drop component" style="border: 1px solid gray; zoom:75%;">